 25 December 1943 – John was moved to work camp KDO 7002 at Ufingln.
 He worked building air-raid shelters (camp attached to Stalag XIB)

 6 August 1944 – John was moved to Arbeitskommando 7001 at Halendorf where he worked in a steelworks until 9 April 1945 (camp attached to Stalag XIB)

 13 April 1945 – the German commandant of Stalag XIB announced that the British forces were very close.
 He proposed to move his guard company, leaving a token guard on the camp to avoid possible interference by SS troops in the area.

 Senior prisoner NCOs then took over the complete administration of the camp, even issuing leave passes to the German guards.

 16 April 1945 – British tanks of units of the 7th Armoured Division (the Desert Rats) arrived at the camp gates.
 The POWs were released from Stalag XIB at 0837 hours on that day.

 23 April 1945 – John’s Army records show him as safe in the UK

 18 June 1945 – John embark in England and arrived back in NZ on 19 July 1945

-John McKenna died on 12 May 1968 at the young age of 58 only a few months after I returned to New Zealand with my family.
+John McKenna died on 12 May 1968 at the young age of 58, a few months after I returned to New Zealand with my family.
 I had just completed a two year Tour of Duty with the NZ Army in Singapore.

-I later found out that a cousin of my mother’s, 16899 Pte A. McD.
-Cochrane, had also been in Campo PG 57 and also in each of the German POW camps Dad had been in.
+I later discovered a cousin of my mother’s, 16899 Pte A. McD.
+Cochrane had also been in Campo PG 57.
+As well as each of the German POW camps, with Dad.